Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 Another point worth understanding is that Manaslu permits cannot be arranged independently at the trailhead.
 Permit applications must be processed before the trek begins and require identification details, confirmed travel dates, and the information of the licensed guide accompanying the trek.
 This is one reason why permit arrangements are normally handled through a registered trekking company in Kathmandu.

 For many first-time visitors, permit requirements appear more complicated during the planning stage than they do in reality.
-Once the permits have been issued and the journey begins, most trekkers quickly shift their attention from paperwork to the experience of trekking in the Manaslu region.
+Once the permits have been issued and the route begins, most trekkers quickly shift their attention from paperwork to the experience of trekking in the Manaslu region.

 How Much Does the Manaslu Circuit Trek Cost for Indians?